Is the volume set correctly?

 As follows:

-We calibrate a level of 100 dB using a sound pressure level meter (available for just under €83) and white noise (available for free download online).
-If you don't have a "DIM switch" on your monitor controller, carry out a second measurement at 2 dB.
-Then carry out a measurement at 77 dB, 85 dB and 70 dB.
-Set your markers on the gain control and in your digital sources, such as the interface etc. (if possible).
-Now you have different levels of your listening volume, whereby we see the "60 dB mark" as the mark with which the ear can most linearly detect musical signals.
+We calibrate to a level of 83 dB using a sound pressure level meter (available for around €100) and white noise (free to download online).
+If your monitor controller doesn't have a "DIM switch," perform a second measurement at 77 dB.
+Then, take measurements at 85 dB, 70 dB, and 60 dB.
+Set markers on the gain control and in your digital sources, such as your audio interface (if possible).
+Now you have different levels of your monitoring volume, with the 83 dB mark being the level at which the ear can most linearly perceive musical signals.

 Personally, I often switch between different loudness levels to keep challenging my ears.
 But please do yourself a favor and take a 5-10 minute break of absolute silence after every hour of “listening.”
 Your ears will thank you!